nyelnizy/hydra-driver/README.md

 ## Description

-A driver for communicating with hydra server.
+Laravel interface to the hydra communicator.

 ## Install